outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

 1. Java 8
 2. Use the same version across the entire stack.
 3. Follow the order: Elasticsearch, Kibana, Logstash, Beats etc.
-4. Each component can be installed by justing extracting tarballs or through 'yum' repository.
+4. Each component can be installed by justing extracting tarballs or through official 'yum' repository.

 ## [Repo](https://www.elastic.co/guide/en/beats/filebeat/7.0/setup-repositories.html)